peterjwest/yason/README.md

 tow: [1, 2, 3]
 ```

-YASON primitive values are identical to YAML (which means strings must be double quoted).
-Keys in YASON can be unquoted as long as they don't include a double quote, colon or whitespace.
+Yason primitive values are identical to YAML (which means strings must be double quoted).
+Keys in Yason can be unquoted as long as they don't include a double quote, colon or whitespace.
 Comments can be added to the end of any line.

-YASON supports any kind of indentation, as long as it is consistent within a document.
+Yason supports any kind of indentation, as long as it is consistent within a document.

 ## Structure

-The YASON spec is described in a similar way to the [JSON spec](http://json.org/).
-YASON's structure is defined in blocks, listed below.
+The Yason spec is described in a similar way to the [JSON spec](http://json.org/).
+Yason's structure is defined in blocks, listed below.
 Each block is described with a flowchart.

 - Rectangular boxes are used to denote nested blocks.
 - Rounded boxes are used to denote literal characters.